worcjamessmith/COVID-trial-characteristics/README.md

 8. `08_finalise_data.R`

     * Read in consolidated data and do some final checks/ corrections, then generate `data/final_dataset.csv`

+## Analysis
+* `Analysis-code.Rmd` is the main analysis file where all analyses, figures or tables presented in the manuscript are created.
+Details of all regression models can be found in the output of this script: `Analysis-code.html`.
+For code details, see the `.Rmd` file, and for a more easily navigable presentation see the `.html` file.

+* `exploratory_adjustment_sets.Rmd` contains the code that identified the exploratory adjustment sets.

 # Dependency management
 The project uses [`renv`](https://rstudio.github.io/renv/articles/renv.html).
 Use `renv::restore()` to download the correct package versions and ensure computational reproducibility.